News and Events

 Professor Kuila presented Seminar at the Joint School of Nanoscience and nanoengineering.
 The title of Dr. Kuila’s presentation was "Nanocatalyst Development for Fuels & Cell Biology on Modified Surfaces" on November 4, 2011.

-Eight Chemistry Majors attend 2011 Annual Biomedical Research Conference in St. Louis, Missouri.
+Eight Chemistry Majors attended the 2011 Annual Biomedical Research Conference in St. Louis, Missouri.
 Chemistry majors shared research experiences from their summer internships at the ABRCMs Conference, November 9-12, 2011.
 Jessica Webb (junior) received top honors for her research presentation.

 Quantitative Analysis II Class leads a Semester-Long Service Learning Project with the 5th Grade Classes at Rankin Class.
 Both groups of students are learning about pesticide detection and its importance to maintaining healthy ecosystem.
 Read the blog at http://rankin-ncat.blogspot.com/.